Aspect Annual Event: Better business for people and planetBackNews & Events

 Sally Good is the Chief Operating Officer of Evidence to Impact, a social sciences spinout from the universities of Bristol and Cardiff.
 Sally has taken the company’s main product from its initial application in NHS Trusts through to its international delivery.

-- What does scaling up social science mean? – Explore what opportunities there are to make social science impact sustainable beyond the funding end date.
+- What does scaling up social science mean? – We explored what opportunities there are to make social science impact sustainable beyond the funding end date.

 Panellists: Joanne Tippet – Lecturer in Spacial Planning in the School of Environment and Development at the University of Manchester.
 She has launched ‘Ketso’ as a social business and her work was short-listed for the UK Sustainable Development Commission’s Breakthrough Ideas of the 21st Century.